Can Green Card Holders Receive Financial Aid?

 Can Green Card Holders Receive Financial Aid? – Conclusion

 Green card holders have the opportunity to access federal financial aid and student loans to support their higher education pursuits.
 By completing the Free Application for Federal Student Aid (FAFSA) and providing their Alien Registration Number, permanent residents can unlock various forms of financial assistance offered by the Department of Education.
 Additionally, individuals with other eligible citizenship statuses can also explore federal aid options.
 Green card holders need to ensure their documentation is up-to-date to maintain eligibility for financial aid programs.
-With the support of financial aid, green card holders can pursue their educational aspirations and contribute to their personal and professional growth in the United States.
+With financial aid, green card holders can pursue their educational goals and contribute to their personal and professional growth in the United States.